loomnetwork/loom-sdk-documentation/docs/en/hsm.md

 ## Overview

 Hardware security modules ensure that the private keys of the validator are not compromised even if a machine is hacked.
 We are highly encouraging all validators on Basechain to have one for starters.
-In the future, we may we may require the use of an HSM to participate as a validator.
+In the future, we may require the use of an HSM to participate as a validator.

 ## Supported Devices